RetroSaviour/www/README.md

 Important Tips

-- Always make a backup of the file before editing
 - Only change the text between quotation marks
 - Don't delete commas, brackets, or other symbols
 - Keep quotation marks around text: "like this"